-Futurama also has an in-universe example in the form of Everybody LovesHypnotoad, which has been going downhill since its third season. note This is according to someone who's immune, or at least highly resistant to, the Hypnotoad's brainwashing thanks to being his own grandfather
+Futurama also has an in-universe example in the form of Everybody LovesHypnotoad, which has been going downhill since its third season. note This is according to someone who's immune, or at least highly resistant to, the Hypnotoad's brainwashing thanks to being his own grandfath—ALL GLORY TOTHE HYPNOTOAD.

 During the third and fourth seasons of KaBlam!, the production company for Sniz & Fondue went bankrupt and more one-shot shorts were produced, with mixed to negative receptions among the fandom, though the remaining regular shorts were claimed to be even better that season.

-Phineas and Ferb is still popular, though there are many people who think that the show's quality has been going downhill during season 3.
-More accurately, the episodes from the middle of the third season just haven't been as good as episodes from the second season and the first half of the third.
-That said, the show is still quite good - it just seems to have peaked in quality sometime around the Big Damn Movie, Phineas and Ferb The Movie: Across the 2nd Dimension.
+There are many people who think that the show's quality went downhill during Season 3.
+More accurately, the episodes from the middle of the third season just aren't good as episodes from the second season and the first half of the third.
+That said, the show remained quite good - it just seems to have peaked in quality sometime around the Big Damn Movie, Phineas and Ferb The Movie: Across the 2nd Dimension.

-Some people actually cite the downfall of the show as far back as Season 2, due to more emphasis on formula and redundant jokes as opposed to the show's first season which was a Sliceof Life show mixed with comedy.
-In other words, it was Family Guy meets Hey Arnold! in it's first season.
-Ironic that Dan Povenmire and Jeff Swampy Marsh pretty much wrote every episode of Season 1 and wrote less for the show after that.
+Some people cite the downfall of the show as far back as Season 2, due to more emphasis on formula and redundant jokes as opposed to the show's first season which was a Slice of Life show mixed with comedy.
+In other words, it was Family Guy meets Hey Arnold! in its first season.

 A few fans felt the show got stale around the time Season 3 came around due to more emphasis on the formula and the writers had stopped developing the characters.
 Coincidentally around this time, many of the show's original writers left to work on Regular Show and Adventure Time.